BIS180L-resources/How-to-set-up-BIS180L/README.md

 Optional.
 Can use last years if desired.
 Instructions are [here](https://github.com/BIS180L-resources/BIS180L-VM_Image_Setup)

+TODO: make sure that manila shares are mounted on default image Create instructor image that has write access to Manila shares.

 ### Create a Manila share and get it mounted on the image

 Manila shares are used to share data with all Jetstream instances in the class.